jrang188/alpine/content/posts/cloud_native_haiti.md

 ## Introduction

 hospital management system currently in development for Hope Health Action (HHA) is meant to help the hospital staff at Hospital Convention Baptiste d’Haiti (HCBH) in Haiti simplify their paperwork and facilitate decision-making with data-driven insights.
 The platform utilizes the MERN stack (MongoDB, Express, React, Node.js) with a monolithic architecture.
-It is hosted inside a Virtual Private Server (VPS) or Virtual Machine (VM) within SFU’s server.\:br
+It is hosted inside a Virtual Private Server (VPS) or Virtual Machine (VM) within SFU’s server.

 The challenges developers encounter while developing and maintaining the HHA platform include restricted access to infrastructure resources, a vulnerability-prone architectural design, and insufficient backup systems.
 These issues collectively hinder effective development, increase the risk of downtime and data loss, and make it challenging to ensure a reliable hospital platform for HHA.
-Enabling developers more access to the infrastructure, strengthening architectural resilience, and implementing failovers are critical steps to address these vulnerabilities and improve overall platform stability.\:br This brings us to the concept of **Cloud Native Applications**, often misunderstood as merely referring to applications built on the cloud when it encompasses much more(Gannon, Barga, and Sundaresan 2017).
-In a nutshell, cloud-native applications are built and designed for the cloud and take advantage of the cloud computing model to be more resilient, manageable, and observable(Foundation n.d.).\:br
+Enabling developers more access to the infrastructure, strengthening architectural resilience, and implementing failovers are critical steps to address these vulnerabilities and improve overall platform stability.

+This brings us to the concept of **Cloud Native Applications**, often misunderstood as merely referring to applications built on the cloud when it encompasses much more(Gannon, Barga, and Sundaresan 2017).
+In a nutshell, cloud-native applications are built and designed for the cloud and take advantage of the cloud computing model to be more resilient, manageable, and observable(Foundation n.d.).

 This paper explores how HHA can benefit from a cloud-native application architecture on their Haiti hospital platform.
 It will show how, by being more cloud-native, the hospital platform can be more resilient, maintainable, and agile to develop.

 ## Principal of Cloud Native Applications